 It’s important for UK nationals to review their estate planning and wills once they are living in Spain.
-You need to consider the impact of Spanish succession law and succession tax work, as well as UK inheritance which continues to catch many British expatriates.
+You need to consider the impact of Spanish succession law and how succession tax works, as well as UK inheritance which continues to catch many British expatriates.

-Estate planning is one of those tasks that is easy to keep putting off but do not risk leaving it too late.
-If you do, your estate may not be distributed as you wish, and your heirs could end up paying more tax than they need to.
+Estate planning is one of those tasks that is easy to keep putting off, but the longer you leave it, the more you risk leaving it too late.
+Your estate may not be distributed as you wished and your heirs may pay more tax than they need have.

 British expatriates living in Spain need to be aware of, and plan for, a number of inheritance issues.